 To get on the November 2020 ballot, however, the bills need a super-majority (2/3) of votes in both the state Assembly and Senate.
 That’s where the influence of tribal casinos comes in.

 How California tribal casinos could sway a vote on sports betting

 The state’s tribal casinos have deep pockets and therefore powerful lobbying arms.
 That translates to the ability to sway votes their way.

 Tribal casinos are opposed to any expansion of gambling in California, especially when they are in a legal battle with the state over rights to existing games.
-Such opposition has already indefinitely delayed the legalization of internet casino games in the state.
+Such opposition has already indefinitely delayed the legalization of California online casinos.

-Complications of giving the tribal casinos what they want
+Complications of giving California casinos what they want

 The issue with going forward with that tit-for-tat is the interests of card room operators.
 Just like the tribal casinos, they have their resources and legislative influence.

 Barring card rooms from offering all the games they currently operate would cut into their revenue.
 Even if card rooms could get in on potential legal sports betting, it’s questionable whether that would be sufficient to replace that revenue.